codedbylaiehu/VetsWhoCode/README.md

     </script>
 ```

 > The "while loop" was and will be an interesting challenge in rendering on the html page.
-I suspect I would have to use time instead of counts but I haven't figured a way to display the numbers counting up without modifying DOM
+I suspect I would have to use time instead of counts but I haven't figured a way to display the numbers counting up without modifying DOM.
+I will eventually learn how to link to a local / repo JS file for including functions as thats how I assume some JS libraries and frameworks operate.

 ```
     <button onclick="showMessage5()">"While" Loop</button>